1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 RECEPTION / entry

 - Glasses at the water cooler have been removed.
 Patients may bring their own water bottle.
-If they must use a cup, the practitioner will wash with soap and water and dry thoroughly with disposable paper towel before and after use.
+If they must use a cup, please wash with soap and water and dry thoroughly with disposable paper towel before and after use and leave in sink.

 THERAPISTS’ SHARED AREAS, multi-practitioner setting, e.g., kitchen, studio, washroom